 How are admission decisions made?

-The Admission Committee reviews all aspects of your application, including personal statement, recommendation letters, grades, GRE subject and general scores, research experience and related original publications, etc. There is no precise formula followed to make an admission decision but a strong showing in the above components is likely to increase your chances of admission.
+The Admission Committee reviews all aspects of your application, including your personal statement, recommendation letters, grades, research experience, related original publications, etc. There is no precise formula followed to make an admission decision, but a strong showing in the above components is likely to increase your chances of admission.

 Can I schedule a visit?